 - 3 T very finely minced red onion

-- 1/4 cup very finely minced fresh cilantro (or use finely minced green onion if you’re a cilantro avoider)
+- 1/4 cup very finely minced fresh cilantro (see notes)

 - 1/4 tsp. ground Ancho chile pepper

 - 1/2 tsp.
 Vege-Sal (or use 1/4 tsp. regular salt)

 - 1/2 tsp.
 Green Tabasco sauce (more or less to taste, or use any hot sauce that you like the flavor of)